UST-Robotics-Team/Software-Tutorial-2025-Notes/Homework-Arrangements.md

 ### Online code submition

-For tutorials 0, you can do all your work on your computer and submit it to Github classroom.
+For tutorial 0, you can do all your work on your computer and submit it to Github classroom.

 We will auto-grade the submitted assignments on the deadline There will be some hidden test cases after the deadline so make sure your code can handle all kinds of valid inputs.